Reliant Park: Reliant Stadium

-NRG Stadium, home to the Houston Texans and the Houston Livestock Show and Rodeo, was the home of Super Bowl XXXVIII in February 2004, where the New England Patriots defeated the Carolina Panthers 32-29 and where the Super Bowl XXXVIII halftime show controversy took place.
+Reliant Stadium, home to the Houston Texans and the Houston Livestock Show and Rodeo, was the home of Super Bowl XXXVIII in February 2004, where the New England Patriots defeated the Carolina Panthers 32-29 and where the Super Bowl XXXVIII halftime show controversy took place.
 The stadium hosted Super Bowl LI in February 2017, won by the Patriots after storming back from down 25 points to the Atlanta Falcons, winning 34–28 in overtime.
-NRG Stadium hosted WrestleMania XXV in April 2009, with a sellout attendance of 72,774 and a live gate of $6.9 million.
+Reliant Stadium hosted WrestleMania XXV in April 2009, with a sellout attendance of 72,774 and a live gate of $6.9 million.

 The stadium was the first NFL stadium with a retractable roof and natural grass.
 The stadium can be configured to utilize a 125000 sqft space for general session, catered functions, exhibits, concerts, and much more.
-NRG Stadium has four massive concourse levels for special events.
+Reliant Stadium has four massive concourse levels for special events.
 The design of the stadium roof provides a very flexible rigging configuration for major audio and visual presentations.
-200 suites complement NRG Stadium.
+200 suites complement Reliant Stadium.

-NRG Center
+Reliant Center

-The NRG Center is a convention center located among the sports venues in NRG Park.
+The Reliant Center is a convention center located among the sports venues in Reliant Park.
 It opened in 2002 and hosts various events year-round, including portions of the Houston Livestock Show and Rodeo, who maintains its offices on the second floor of the building.
 It runs over ¼ mile in length.

-With 706000 sqft of contiguous single-level exhibit space divisible into 11 separate halls, NRG Center contains 61 meeting rooms configurable into over 100 variations, 2 major conference centers, 118 loading bays, over 150000 sqft of registration space.
-NRG Center is equipped with a technological infrastructure capable of providing high-speed internet access, pre-wired fiber optic cabling backbone, on-site production facilities, 120 television monitors, and web-casting abilities.
+With 706000 sqft of contiguous single-level exhibit space divisible into 11 separate halls, Reliant Center contains 61 meeting rooms configurable into over 100 variations, 2 major conference centers, 118 loading bays, over 150000 sqft of registration space.
+Reliant Center is equipped with a technological infrastructure capable of providing high-speed internet access, pre-wired fiber optic cabling backbone, on-site production facilities, 120 television monitors, and web-casting abilities.

 Services include on-site support from telephone and internet, electrical, food and beverage, rigging, security and event staffing.
 Each meeting room has its own dedicated sound, lighting and networking capabilities.
 A 280000 sqft marshalling area on-site with over 200000 sqft of space for shuttle transportation.

-Along with the Houston Livestock Show and Rodeo, NRG Center hosts some of the largest conventions and trade shows in Houston.
+Along with the Houston Livestock Show and Rodeo, Reliant Center hosts some of the largest conventions and trade shows in Houston.
 Some examples of these events are the Offshore Technology Conference, Nutcracker Market, Houston Auto Show, International Gem & Jewelry Show, Houston Gun Collector's and Antique Show, and the Houston Boat, Sport and Travel Show - to name a few.